GEJXD/Algo-template/README.md

 ### Edit your template

-You can change the author, title, etc. attributes of `head.tex.
+You can change the author, title, etc. attributes of `head.tex`.

 The `config` file in the root directory of this project is a configuration file for a first-level directory, mainly used to control the output of Section.
 The internal name represents a first-level directory.
 The name needs to be changed by the user. **Note that the subfolder name should same as the `config` file.**